Home / Therapy / Individual Therapy

 How Does Individual Therapy for Addiction Work?

 Individual therapy sessions allow people to talk confidentially about their problems or situations with a trained professional.
-It doesn’t necessarily make problems disappear but can give the person the tools to cope with them.
+It doesn’t necessarily make problems disappear but can give the person the tools to cope.
 This therapy is used with other mental and behavioral health treatment types, such as substance abuse counseling and family therapy.

 A SUD is more than a physical dependence on alcohol or drugs.
 After medical detox, you have a high risk for relapse when your body is no longer dependent on a substance.
 Psychological and social factors can be potent triggers that could cause a relapse.
 Relapse triggers include: